rollup/rollup/docs/05-plugin-development.md

 When triggering this hook from a plugin via [`this.resolve`](guide/en/#thisresolve), it is possible to pass a custom options object to this hook.
 While this object will be passed unmodified, plugins should follow the convention of adding a `custom` property with an object where the keys correspond to the names of the plugins that the options are intended for.
 For details see [custom resolver options](guide/en/#custom-resolver-options).

+In watch mode or when using the cache explicitly, the resolved imports of a cached module are also taken from the cache and not determined via the `resolveId` hook again.
+To prevent this, you can return `true` from the [`shouldTransformCachedModule`](guide/en/#shouldtransformcachedmodule) hook for that module.
+This will remove the module and its import resolutions from cache and call `transform` and `resolveId` again.

 #### `shouldTransformCachedModule`

 **Type:** `({id: string, code: string, ast: ESTree.Program, meta: {[plugin: string]: any}, moduleSideEffects: boolean | "no-treeshake", syntheticNamedExports: string | boolean}) => boolean`<br> **Kind:** `async, first`<br> **Previous Hook:** [`load`](guide/en/#load) where the cached file was loaded to compare its code with the cached version.<br> **Next Hook:** [`moduleParsed`](guide/en/#moduleparsed) if no plugin returns `true`, otherwise [`transform`](guide/en/#transform).